UnderwaterApps/overlap2d/README.md

 ### Contributing
 Overlap2D is growing really fast, and any help from community, be that just a small tweet or a code contribution is a huge help.
 Pull requests to this repo are very welcome!
+And you are also welcome to explore [javadocs](http://overlap2d.com/javadoc/)

 ### Reporting Issues
 Because the editor is now open source, you can use the [issue tracker](https://github.com/UnderwaterApps/overlap2d/issues?page=1&state=open) here on GitHub to report issues.